 A module can declare a sequence of imports which are provided, at instantiation time, by the host environment.
 There are several kinds of imports:

 In the future, other kinds of imports may be added.
 Imports are designed to allow modules to share code and data while still allowing separate compilation and caching.

-All imports include two opaque names: a module name and an export name.
+All imports include two opaque names: a module name and an export name, which are required to be valid UTF-8.
 The interpretation of these names is up to the host environment but designed to allow a host environments, like the Web, to support a two-level namespace.